DearJackie/GVim/README.md

 	c: optional, confirmation needed for replacement
 	:%s/search/replace/: search the whole file
 	enter VISUAL mode and type the command, to search in the selected range, note that DON'T delete the existing characters in EX line which indicating the ranges

+14. Restore last opened file when open Vim:
+a) when leaving VIM, ":mksession!", save(overwrite the file exists) Session.vim in the current directory.
+   Shortcut: "command!
+Q mksession! ~/Session.vim | qall" ( use :Q to save sessions )
+b) when opening VIM, "vim -S /path/to/Session.vim" to restore.

+15. Comment mulitple lines:
+a) Ctrl-V to enter VISUAL BLOCK mode and select several lines, Shift-i to INSERT mode, type the "//" and then ESC
+b) :1,10s/^/#/ => comment line 1 to 10